 - cool pink instead of coral

-- soft navy instead of black
+- navy instead of black

 Color Combinations